Chad Wolf emerges as Trump’s favorite Department of Homeland Security chief

 “The president knows Chad just gets things done and he doesn’t have to worry about him,” the official said.

-Trump sees Wolf as “serious” and focused on law enforcement, which he views as a key message to his 2020 reelection bid, the official said.
+Trump sees Wolf as “serious” and focused on law enforcement, which he views as a key message in his reelection bid, the official said.
 “He also benefits that the border is under control, and every time Chad talks to him, he can say the numbers have gone down, and the wall is going up.”
 (After falling sharply, border arrests have been trending upward since April.)

-As Wolf hews more closely to the president’s rhetoric and displays a willingness to wield the authorities of DHS, he has brought rare criticism from the former department leaders he served under during the Bush administration — Tom Ridge and Michael Chertoff.
+As Wolf hews more closely to the president’s rhetoric and displays a willingness to wield the authorities of the DHS, he has brought rare criticism from the former department leaders under whom he served during the George W. Bush administration — Tom Ridge and Michael Chertoff.

 Wolf has been irked by their comments, colleagues say, but mostly blames what he considers inaccurate media coverage of the Portland unrest.
-But their concerns about overreach are shared by other current and former DHS officials worried the department is suffering long-term reputational damage.
+But their concerns about overreach are shared by other current and former DHS officials worried that the department is suffering long-term reputational damage.

 When The Post reported last week that DHS intelligence office chief Brian Murphy had generated reports on the work of journalists covering Portland, Wolf removed him.